It’s easy for the government to read your old emails. Why won’t the Senate fix that?

 A spokeswoman for Cornyn declined to comment last week on whether he would try to attach his FBI amendment to the bill this year, a move the bill’s proponents say would kill it again.

-Law enforcement groups said they were confident that Cornyn — and Sessions in particular — would support them.
+Law enforcement groups said they were confident that Cornyn and Sessions, in particular, ould support them.

-“We hope (Sessions) uses his position to be more open-minded on issues such as this one,” said Patrick O’Carroll, executive director of Federal Law Enforcement Officers’ Association.
+“We hope (Sessions) uses his position to be more open-minded on issues such as this one,” said Patrick O’arroll, executive director of the Federal Law Enforcement Officers’ Association.
 “We support him aggressively.
 We think he will support us.”

 Comments